linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 Aldasoro,  I,  C Cabanilla,  P Disyatat,  T Ehlers,  P McGuire and G von Peter (2020): "Central bank swap lines and cross-border bank flows",  *BIS Bulletin*,  no 34,  December.
 Aldasoro,  I,  E Eren,  and W Huang (2021): "Dollar funding of non-US Banks through Covid-19",  *BIS Quarterly Review*,  March,  pp 33–42.

-Baba,  N,  R McCauley and S Ramaswamy (2009): "US dollar money market funds and non-US banks",  *BIS Quarterly Review*,  March,  pp 65–81.
-Bouveret,  A and D Lorenzo (2020): "Vulnerabilities in money market funds",  European Securities and Markets Authority,  ESMA Report on *Trends,  Risks and Vulnerabilities*, no 2,  September.
+Baba,  N,  R McCauley and S Ramaswamy (2009): "US dollar [[A Primer on Money Market Mutual Funds|money market funds]] and non-US banks",  *BIS Quarterly Review*,  March,  pp 65–81.
+Bouveret,  A and D Lorenzo (2020): "Vulnerabilities in [[A Primer on Money Market Mutual Funds|money market funds]]",  European Securities and Markets Authority,  ESMA Report on *Trends,  Risks and Vulnerabilities*, no 2,  September.

 Cipriani,  M and G La Spada (2020): "Sophisticated and unsophisticated runs",  Federal Reserve Bank of New York,  *Staff Reports*,  no 956,  December.
 Committee on the Global Financial System (CGFS) (2011): "Global liquidity - concept,  measurement and policy implications",  *CGFS Papers*,  no 45,  November.
 Eren,  E,  A Schrimpf and V Sushko (2020a): "US dollar funding markets during the Covid-19 crisis - the money market fund turmoil",  *BIS Bulletin*,  no 14,  May.
 Eren,  E,  A Schrimpf and V Sushko (2020b): "US dollar funding markets during the Covid-19 crisis - the international dimension",  *BIS Bulletin*,  no 15,  May.
 Financial Stability Board (FSB) (2020a): *Holistic review of the March market turmoil*,  November. ——— (2020b): *Global Monitoring Report on Non-Bank Financial Intermediation 2020*,  December.
 Gallagher,  E,  L Schmidt,  A Timmermann and R Wermers (2020): "Investor information acquisition and money market fund risk rebalancing during the 2011–12 eurozone crisis",  *The Review of Financial Studies*,  vol 33,  no 4,  pp 1445–83.
 International Organization of Securities Commissions (IOSCO) (2020): *Money market* funds during the March-April episode - thematic note,  November.